jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

     - question: How is a healthy gum?
-      answer: "<p>Under normal conditions, the gum is fine, thin, resilient, firmly adhered to the underlying bone tissue and arranged in such a way that its contours faithfully the cervical surface of the teeth, forming a well-defined scalloping.
+      answer: "<p>Under normal conditions, the gum is fine, thin, resilient, firmly adhered to the underlying bone tissue and arranged in such a way that its contours faithfully the cervical surface of the teeth; forming a well-defined scalloping.
 It must cover the entire root, be coral pink and have a pointed surface texture very similar to the peel of an orange.</p>\n"
     - question: How are periodontal diseases classified?